Los Altos Hills, California: Politics and government

-Of 5,870 registered voters, 37% are Democrats, while 29% are Republicans according to the California Secretary of State.

 Education

 Los Altos Hills is served by both the Palo Alto Unified School District (serving the northern part of the town) and the Los Altos School District (serving the southern part of the town).
 In 2008 the Los Altos School District reopened Gardner Bullis School, a public elementary (K-6) grade school in Los Altos Hills.

 Ventana School is a private pre-school and elementary school modeled around the Reggio Emilia approach.
 Pinewood is a private coeducational K-12 school.
-The Pinewood School Upper Campus is also located in Los Altos Hills, serving students in grades 7-12.
+The Pinewood School Upper Campus is also located in Los Altos Hills, serving students in grades 7–12.

 Foothill College operated by the Foothill–De Anza Community College District is in the city.
 The college has the district's headquarters.